rumpeltux/viomi-rooting/README.md

 * Finally, this may not be working on first attempt, but may need multiple tries, but typically not more than 10.

-**Problem:** The script was not able to establish a ssh connection and didn't finish.
+### The script was not able to establish a ssh connection and didn't finish.

 Solution: Rerun the remaining steps of the script